Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/transaction-script.md

 _Each operation should either succeed or fail but can never result in an invalid state._

 Even if execution of a transaction script fails at the most inconvenient moment, the system should remain consistent.
-Either by rolling back any changes it has made up until the failure or by executing compensating actions.
+Either by rolling back any changes it has made up until the failure, or by executing compensating actions.

 The transactional behavior is reflected in the pattern’s name: Transaction Script

-It can use a thin abstraction layer for integrating with storage mechanisms,
-But it is also free to access the databases directly.

 Here is an example of a transaction script that converts batches of JSON files into XML files: